Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

-The value of the portfolio constructed with the strategy $\Theta$ is a stochastic process $\Pi^\Theta:[0,\bar{T}]\times\Omega\rightarrow\mathbb{R}$ defined as the dot product of the price and trading strategy vectors:
+The value of the portfolio constructed with the strategy $\Theta$ is a stochastic process $V^\Theta:[0,\bar{T}]\times\Omega\rightarrow\mathbb{R}$ defined as the dot product of the price and trading strategy vectors:

 where we have used the fact that repos are zero price assets.
-The gain process associated to this portfolio is an additional stochastic process $G^\Theta:[0,\bar{T}]\times\Omega\rightarrow\mathbb{R}$ defined as follows \citep[see][]{Duffie2001}:
+The \emph{gain process} associated to this portfolio is the stochastic process $G^\Theta:[0,\bar{T}]\times\Omega\rightarrow\mathbb{R}$ defined as follows \citep[see][]{Duffie2001}:

-It is easy to prove that for any trading strategy such that $\tilde{\theta}^B_t\tilde{\theta}^F_t\neq0$, there exists a (better) strategy such that $\theta^B_t\theta^F_t=0$ such that the portfolio value is the same in both cases but the latter has higher cumulative gains.
-Therefore we impose the optimality condition \citep{Mercurio2014}:
+We impose a series of conditions on the trading strategies.
+First while the dealer can take long (i.e. positive number of units) or short (negative) positions in risky assets, the deposit account can only be used for positive cash balances while the funding account must be used for negative ones.
+Therefore for all $t\in[0,\bar{T}]$ we impose the \emph{funding condition}:

-Condition \eqref{eq:optimality-condition} states that we do not simultaneously lend and borrow cash, instead we borrow (resp. lend) our net negative (resp. positive) cash balance.
+Secondly, it is easy to prove that for any trading strategy such that $\theta^{\ell,1}\theta^{b,1}\neq0$ there exists a strategy $\theta^{\ell,0}\theta^{b,0}\equiv0$ such that the portfolio value is equal in both cases but the latter has higher cumulative gains.
+Therefore we impose the \emph{netting condition} for all $t\in[0,\bar{T}]$ which states we do not simultaneously lend and borrow cash \citep{Mercurio2014}: